Sickle cell disease is a genetic condition that causes sickle-shaped red blood cells.

 Aplastic Crisis

-Aplastic crisis describes a temporary absence of the creation of new red blood cells.
-It is usually triggered by infection with parvovirus B19.
+Aplastic crisis involves a temporary absence of red blood cell production.
+It may be triggered by parvovirus B19 infection.

-It leads to significant anaemia (aplastic anaemia).
+It leads to significant anaemia.
 Management is supportive, with blood transfusions if necessary.
 It usually resolves spontaneously within around a week.

 Acute Chest Syndrome